Skip to content

 1. Use Semantic Hints, Not Visual Properties

-Agents should provide semantic hints (usageHint), never visual styles:
+When defining your components, agents should provide semantic hints (usageHint), never visual styles:

 // ✅ Good: Semantic hint